brucefan1983/gpuqt/README.md

 ## Analyzing the results

-Go to the folders "diffusive" and "localized" and run the matlab scripts.
+Go to the folders "diffusive" and "localized" and run the MATLAB scripts.
 You should get similar figures as in the following paper (I will give the arXiv id when it's ready):

 * Z. Fan, V. Vierimaa, and Ari Harju, GPUQT: An efficient linear-scaling quantum transport code fully implemented on graphics processing units